laminas/tutorials/docs/book/getting-started/skeleton-application.md

 ## Web Servers

-In this tutorial, we will step you through four different ways to setup your web
+In this tutorial, we will step you through different ways to set up your web
 server:

 - Via the PHP built-in web server.